-Dr Katherine Carpenter, Consultant Clinical Neuropsychologist and Chair of The British Psychological Society's Division of Neuropsychology, shares 7 reasons why starting those important conversations, and opening up about your feelings and experiences early on, really can make a significant difference to your wellbeing.
-(And to the wellbeing of others…)
+Dr Katherine Carpenter, Consultant Clinical Neuropsychologist and Chair of The British Psychological Society's Division of Neuropsychology, shares seven reasons why starting those important conversations, and opening up about your feelings and experiences early on, really can make a significant difference to your wellbeing and the wellbeing of others.

 Receiving a brain tumour diagnosis is a huge shock, so it's no surprise that everyone will handle it differently.

 For some, talking through fears and worries can feel a natural and helpful step.
 But for many, these conversations can be incredibly difficult.
 You might not feel comfortable opening up or want to worry those around you.